Interview with Ronald Hobbs

 Well, why don’t you abide with yourself?
 People run around and sometimes they talk about out-of-body experiences.
 I asked someone one day if he’d ever had an in-the-body experience, and he got really mad at me.

 RW: Good question!
-The thing you said about poetry about a big thing, I think maybe we’re beginning to touch on that.
+The thing you said about poetry, that it could be a regenerative thing, maybe we’re beginning to touch on that.

 RH: Let’s say you read about a ballerina’s performance in the newspaper and the reviewer says she was “absolutely poetic.”
 Ozawa conducted this symphony “most poetically.”
 What does that mean?
 At what point does poetry enter music?
 I think I could say that Ozawa was a poet.
 He may have never written a word.